 Thinking the generals will keep an eye on all Shukra ports just north of the border they keep heading up the coast until they’re almost out of fuel again.
 At 2:00 p.m. the next day they pull into a small port some hours north of the border, about the centre of the lower Shukra coast.
 Refuelling again, and paying with US dollars, they continue to head north.
 At 5:00 p.m.
 Captain Chesway pulls into a small Shukra fishing port that also does some tourist business for people diving on the many old shipwrecks just up the coast.

 The girls find it hard to believe.
-Five days ago they woke up in their own beds in Berant, and now they're in Sydney, Australia, as refugees and illegal immigrants.
-It's been a stressful five days, but they appear to be ahead of the generals' killers; for the moment.
-The only advantages they've got in this are the lack of photos of them, because few were ever taken of the very photo-shy girls, and their location is unknown - for now.
-They can't afford to go into complete hiding because they'll soon have to make a public appearance to denounce the generals and their actions while declaring their existence and the continued existence of the legal Berant Royal Government through them.
+Five days ago they woke up in their own beds in Berant, and now they’re in Sydney, Australia, as refugees and illegal immigrants.
+It’s been a stressful five days, but they appear to be ahead of the generals’ killers; for the moment.
+The only advantages they’ve got in this are the lack of photos of them, because few were ever taken of the very photo-shy girls, and their location is unknown - for now.
+They can’t afford to go into complete hiding, because they’ll soon have to make a public appearance to denounce the generals and their actions while declaring their existence means the continued existence of the legal Berant Royal Government through them.